gbrennon/alignerr_foo_project/docs/0_CREATED_GUIDELINES.md

-Created docs/0_GUIDELINES.md with the following content:
+In this task, I created the file `docs/0_GUIDELINES.md` with the following content:

 You should do the following before executing prompt instructions:
 - Read all files inside `docs/`